 Your non-economic losses include all of the ways your injuries diminish your quality of life.
 Pain, mental anguish, and inability to perform tasks will support a claim for non-economic damages.

 A back injury can permanently disable you.
 You might have limited work options if you cannot stand, sit, walk, or bend.
 This might leave you unable to pay for medical treatment or even meet your living expenses.
-To discuss your options for seeking compensation for your back injury, contact the experienced Vista personal injury attorneys from Petrov Law Firm at (619) 344-0360 to schedule a free consultation.
+To discuss your options for seeking compensation for your back injury, contact the experienced Vista personal injury attorneys from Petrov Personal Injury Lawyers at (619) 344-0360 to schedule a free consultation.